rogerbinns/jia-mini-python/doc/java.rst

       :param exctype:  Best practise is to use the name of a Python exception (eg "TypeError")
       :param message:  Text describing the error.
+      :param cause:  The underlying reason why this exception is being caused
       :raises ExecutionError:  Always thrown

    .. method:: String toPyString(Object o)